Sparse Graph Learning from Spatiotemporal Time Series: Problem Formulation

-\paragraph{Core challenge} Minimizing the expectation $\mathcal{L}^{\psi, \theta}_t$ is challenging, as it involves estimating a gradient w.r.t.\ the parameters of the discrete sampling distribution $\ptheta$.
-Sampling graphs $\gso^{:L}$ throughout the learning process results in a stochastic computational graph \footnote{It is important to distinguish graphs representing relationships among data from the computational graph of the architecture, i.e., the directed acyclic graph where nodes and edges characterize the sequence of operations that need to be performed to carry out a certain computation, such as the forward pass of a neural network.} (CG).
-While automatic differentiation of CGs is a core component of modern deep learning libraries~\cite{paske2019pytorch, abadi2015tensorflow}, dealing with stochastic nodes introduces additional challenges as gradients $\nabla_\theta\E_\ptheta[\delta_t(\gso)]$ have to be estimated w.r.t.\ expectations over the sampling of the stochastic nodes~\cite{schulman2015gradient, weber2019credit, mohamed2020monte}.
-Although tools for automatic differentiation of stochastic CGs are being developed~\cite{foerster2018dice, bingham2019pyro, krieken2021storchastic, tfprobability}, general approaches can be ineffective and prone to failure, especially in the case of discrete distributions~(see also~\cite{mohamed2020monte}).
-Our case is markedly problematic: the MP paradigm constrains the flow of spatial information between nodes, making the structure of the CG dependent on the input message-passing graph~(MPG).
-A stochastic input MPG introduces, then, $N^2$ stochastic nodes in the resulting CG~(i.e., one for each stochastic edge in MPG), leading to a large number of paths data can potentially flow through.
-Considering an $L$-layered architecture, the number of stochastic nodes increases to $O(LN^2)$, making the design of reliable, low-variance --i.e., effective-- MC gradient estimators inherently challenging.
-Furthermore, as already mentioned, computing gradients associated with each stochastic edge introduce additional challenges w.r.t.\ time and space complexity; further discussion and actionable solutions are given in the next section.
+Minimizing the sum of expectations $\losst$, $t=1,\dots,T$, is challenging, as it involves estimating the gradients $\nabla_\theta \losst$ w.r.t.\ the parameters of the discrete distribution $\ptheta$ over (binary) adjacency matrices.
+Sampling matrices (graphs) $\gso\sim \ptheta$ throughout the learning process results in a stochastic computational graph (CG) and, while automatic differentiation of CGs is a core component of modern deep learning libraries~\citep{paske2019pytorch, abadi2015tensorflow}, dealing with stochastic nodes introduces additional challenges as the gradients have to be estimated w.r.t.\ expectations over the sampling of the associated random variables~\citep{schulman2015gradient, weber2019credit, mohamed2020monte}.
+Tools for automatic differentiation of stochastic CGs are being developed~\citep{foerster2018dice, bingham2019pyro, krieken2021storchastic, dillon2017tensorflow}; however, general approaches can be ineffective and prone to failure, especially in the case of discrete distributions~(see also~\citealt{mohamed2020monte}).

+In our setup, having a stochastic message-passing graph~(MPG) emerges as problematic: the MP paradigm constrains the flow of spatial information, making the CG dependent on the MPG.
+Moreover, a stochastic input MPG introduces $N^2$ stochastic nodes in the resulting CG~(i.e., one for each potential edge in MPG), leading to a large number of paths data can flow through.
+For instance, by considering an $L$-layered architecture, the number of stochastic nodes can increase up to $\bigO(LN^2)$, making the design of reliable, low-variance---i.e., effective---MC gradient estimators inherently challenging.
+Furthermore, as already mentioned, computing gradients associated with each stochastic edge introduce additional challenges w.r.t.\ time and space complexity; further discussion and actionable directions are given in the next section.